stvliu/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 ### Alarm Rules

 Platform users can use Rule Engine to configure alarms.
 Rule Engine is a quite powerful feature, but it requires some programming skills.
-Since ThingsBoard 3.2, we have introduced Alarm Rules to simplify the process of configuring the most popular alarm types.
+Since GridLinks 3.2, we have introduced Alarm Rules to simplify the process of configuring the most popular alarm types.
 Now you don't need to be the Rule Engine guru to configure your processing logic.
 Under the hood, Rule Engine evaluates Alarm Rules using the "Device Profile" rule node.